Michal-J-Kanios/Michal-J-Kanios/README.md

 # Michał Kanios - About Me
 👋 Hi!
 My name is Michał.
 I'm an aspiring front-end web developer from Poland with a burning passion for digital art and graphic design.
-My approach to life is to never stay stagnant, always be ambitious, and keep learning.
+My approach to life is to never stay stagnant and always be ambitious.
+"Mastery" and "perfection" are inherently counterproductive to growth - you can always be better, don't settle for less.

 ![github_ttrpg_table_background](https://github.com/Michal-J-Kanios/aboutMe/assets/92123240/d4b53976-c6d8-44ca-ac88-c7d8d8af0702)